ps2alerts/website/README.md

 ## TL;DR

-Run `ps2alerts-website-init` on first run then after that `ps2alerts-website-dev`.
+Run `ps2alerts-website-init` on first run.
+For any subsequent starts, run `ps2alerts-website-dev`.